-With targeted therapy, sometimes an individual side effect can be managed with specific medications (for example, acetaminophen for fever) and supportive care (for example, increasing fluids in patients with fever).
+With targeted therapy, sometimes an individual side effect can be managed with specific medications (for example, paracetamol for fever) and supportive care (for example, increasing fluids in patients with fever).
 Other times, these side effects can be managed with either a decrease in the dosage or by briefly stopping one or both drugs and then resuming the drug(s) after the symptoms go away.
 Sometimes when the drug or drugs are resumed, it is at a lower dosage, with the goal of eliminating the side effect or reducing its impact.
 In some rare cases, the drug may need to be permanently discontinued.
-Once patients stop taking the drugs, the drugs wash out of the body within a few months, and the symptoms typically stop.
+Once patients stop taking the drugs, the symptoms typically stop quickly (within a few days to weeks).

 A safety concern of targeted therapy is the potential for drug-drug interactions, since these drugs are broken down by a common enzyme that breaks down other medications as well.
 If you are on other medications, discuss this subject with your oncologist.
-This safety concern is especially important if you are taking any medications that may cause heart arrhythmias or you are on hormonal contraceptives, since these two types of drugs can cause drugdrug interactions with the targeted therapy.
+This safety concern is especially important if you are taking any medications that may cause heart arrhythmias or you are on hormonal contraceptives, since these two types of drugs can cause drug-drug interactions with the targeted therapy.
 Drug-drug interactions are less of an issue with immunotherapies, since they are not broken down by the same enzymes acting on most prescription drugs.

-Together with AIM at Melanoma, Save Your Skin Foundation has developed side-effect management sheets for these targeted therapies.
+AIM has developed side-effect management sheets for these targeted therapies.
 They help you recognise the side effects and know what to do about them.
 See below to view sheets.